Mobile FAQ

 The university has a secure cloud-based way to store and share university files.
 For teaching, research, or other sensitive types of work, use OneDrive for Business which gives you 1TB of storage-this is in addition to your H: and O: drives.
 OTS only supports OneDrive for Business and doesn’t provide data security for other options.

-Changing to the Outlook App is not mandatory, however, it's the only application that will support TU email.
-The free Outlook mobile app is available through your device's App store.
-See TU's Microsoft self-help resources.
+Changing to the Outlook App isn't mandatory, however, it's the only application that will support TU email.
+The free Outlook mobile app is available through your device's app store.
+See TU's Microsoft 365 self-help resources.

 This depends on the device and if it's internet ready or has a web browser.
-You can use the Microsoft 365 Mail app or configure TU email using the native app.
+You can use Microsoft 365, Outlook on the Web or configure TU email using the native app.

-Remember TU uses to enhance the security of NetIDs, so whether you use the app or the web, you will have to enroll your device to check your TU email.
+TU uses multi-factor authentication to enhance the security of NetIDs, so whether you use the app or the web, you will have to enroll your device in Duo to check your TU email.
+Learn more about Duo and how to use it.

 Purchasing and Repairs